 I have visited Illogan also.
-The farm house at Nance in that Parish seents to have been an eccleasiastical house before the reformation, and it has still some wooden panels painted with the twelve Apostles.
+The farm house at Nance in that Parish seems to have been an eccleasiastical house before the reformation, and it has still some wooden panels painted with the twelve Apostles.
 I have searched the registers there and extracted all that belonged to the family.
-You will find most of the old records of the family in Vivian & Drake's visitation of the County of Cornwall, which you would probably find in any Believe me yours truly, J. T. NANCE. first-class library.
+You will find most of the old records of the family in Vivian & Drake's visitation of the County of Cornwall, which you would probably find in any first-class library.
+Believe me yours truly, I. T. NANCE.